-In accordance with University of California Senate Regulation 682 (http://senate.universityofcalifornia.edu/manual/rpart3.html#r682), students must be advanced to candidacy for their degree prior to the beginning of the final semester of enrollment.
-An Application for Advancement to Candidacy initiated by the student and approved by the Graduate Group should be submitted to the Graduate Dean 30 days before the opening of the semester in which the degree is expected.
+In the case of the Master's degree, the terms and deadlines for formal advancement to candidacy Graduate Division are outlined in the dates and deadlines website (https://graduatedivision.ucmerced.edu/current-students/calendar-and-deadlines).
+An Application for Advancement to Candidacy initiated by the student and approved by the Graduate Group should be submitted to the Graduate Dean before the specified deadline.
 The application must be accompanied by petitions for any course credits that have not already been approved by the Graduate Dean.
-If the Master's degree requires a thesis (Plan I), membership of the thesis committee must be included, and the Graduate Group chair, and the graduate student must sign the Statement of Conflict of Interest form, which is included in the Application.
+Committee membership for master's degree must be included on the advancement to candidacy form.
+For thesis track (Plan I), the graduate student, graduate advisor, and the Graduate Group chair must complete the Conflict of Interest Statement on the form..

-If the student has not advanced to candidacy prior to the beginning of the semester in which all requirements are completed, the degree will not be conferred until the end of the following semester.
+Students must be advanced to candidacy prior to degree conferral.
 When the student is formally advanced to candidacy, the student and the Graduate Group are notified.